RSchleutker/senseye/README.md

 ### Installing

-To get started download the `senseye-x.x-py3-none-any.whl` file from the `dist/` folder and install the package by running
+To get started download the `senseye-x.x-py3-none-any.whl` file from the `dist/` folder and install the library by running

 ```
 pip install senseye-x.x-py3-none-any.whl
 ```

 on both, the Raspberry Pi used to read out the sensors and the central computer.
-This will add the `senseye` package to your python libraries.
+This will add the `senseye` library to your python libraries.
 Alternatively, if you want to use the code for your own customized project download the whole source cdoe and use it for development.

 ### Setting up